 All patient information is confidential, including the fact that you are participating in therapy at CAPS.
 This means that under ordinary circumstances, no protected information will be revealed to anyone outside of CAPS without your written permission.

 Consistent with the law and professional ethics, there are emergency and other special circumstances when CAPS and/or your therapist may be required to disclose information, including:

-- State law requires licensed health professionals to report knowledge of abuse, neglect and/or exploitation of children (under 18 years), developmentally disabled adults and elders.
+- State law requires licensed health professionals to report suspicion or knowledge of abuse, neglect and/or exploitation of children (under 18 years)and vulnerable adults.

 - If you become a danger to yourself or another person, CAPS may need to take steps to decrease the danger and prevent harm, including the disclosure of confidential information; if you are a threat to an identifiable victim, we may be required to notify the police and the person at risk of harm.

 - If a court orders CAPS to reveal confidential patient information.

 - If a student who is gravely disabled due to mental illness/disability or dangerous to self or others, refuses voluntary treatment, information may be released to a County-Designated Mental Health Professional and hospital emergency room personnel.

 - If your therapist is your primary health provider and you disclose that you are HIV positive, either you or your therapist must disclose the identities of any IV drug-using/sexual partners to the state Department of Health.